The Ultimate Travel Guide to Fes

 Explore the museum of Dar Batha

-This engaging museum is housed in a stunning Hispano-Moorish summer palace that dates back to the 19th century.
-On display are intricate wood carvings, ironwork and textiles, as well as handcrafted Moroccan jewellery.
+This outstanding museum is housed in a stunning Hispano-Moorish summer palace that dates back to the 19th century and has reopened to the public only recently following extensive restoration works.
+On display is everything from wood carvings to ironwork and textiles, as well as handcrafted Moroccan jewellery.
 For anyone interested in Moroccan design, this museum is a “must”!

 For more cultural inspiration, check out this list of the Best Museums in Fes.